-(to be completed by Accessibility Consultant)
+Consultant Accessibility Certification (to be completed by Accessibility Consultant)

-DCA requires that all projects which receive funding under the 2017 Qualified Allocation Plan (QAP) be designed and constructed in a manner so that the "units, common areas, facilities and services" are readily accessible to and usable by disabled persons.
-All projects that receive allocations of funding under the Plan must comply with DCA QAP accessibility requirements and all applicable Federal and State accessibility laws including but not limited to the laws set forth in the 2017 Accessibility Manual.
+DCA requires that all projects which receive funding under the 2024-2025 Qualified Allocation Plan (QAP) be designed and constructed in a manner so that the units, common areas, facilities and services are readily accessible to and usable by disabled persons.
+All projects that receive allocations of funding under the Plan must comply with DCA QAP Threshold and Scoring requirements, accessibility requirements and all applicable Federal and State accessibility laws including but not limited to the laws set forth in the 2025 Accessibility Manual.

-- The Fair Housing Amendments Act of 1988 (FHA)

-- Americans with Disabilities Act (ADA)

-- Section 504 of the Rehabilitation Act of 1973 (Section 504)

-- Georgia Fair Housing Law

-- Georgia Access Law
+The Fair Housing Amendments Act of 1988 (FHA) Americans with Disabilities Act (ADA) Section 504 of the Rehabilitation Act of 1973 (Section 504) Georgia Fair Housing Law Georgia Access Law

-In order to meet the requirements of federal and state accessibility policy, the undersigned being first duly sworn on oath do certify to the Georgia Department of Community Affairs (DCA)/Georgia Housing and Finance Authority (GHFA) that the below referenced project was constructed in compliance with all federal and state housing accessibility requirements applicable to the project as agreed to under the "Owner's Statement of Accessibility Compliance".
+In order to meet the requirements of federal and state accessibility policy, the undersigned being first duly sworn on oath do certify to the Georgia Department of Community Affairs (DCA) that the below referenced project was constructed in compliance with all federal and state housing accessibility requirements applicable to the project as agreed to under the Owner's Statement of Accessibility Compliance.
 The undersigned verifies the documentation and completion of all outstanding accessibility discrepancies.

-Company Name
+Company Name Phone

-Authorized Consultant-Print ed Name and Title
+Authorized Consultant Printed Name and Title Email

-Authorized Consultant Sign ature Date Signed
+Authorized Consultant Signature Date Signed Date

 Project Address:

 Project Name:

 Project Number:

 Applicable QAP:

-Appendix "I"
+Appendix I